TStod/FibonacciSphere/README.md

 # FibonacciSphere
 My project for High Performance Computing at Northeastern University

-Complied with gcc
+Complied with gcc on my local machine

+Compiled with g++ on the Discovery Cluster

-If compiling with debug flag only hardcoded parameters will be used (bins, points, seed)
+If compiling with debug flag only hard coded parameters will be used (bins, points, seed)

 Command line arguments:
 ```